Updated 7 September, 2021

 How healthcare can use chatbots

 The first thing that comes to mind when we talk about chatbot for healthcare is improving the work of the front line of any clinic - registry.
 During the working day, a medical registrar has to answer the same questions by phone or personally.
-Thanks to an online chatbot available on your site or app 24/7, patients can make an appointment with the doctor they need right in the morning if they have the first symptoms in the late night without passing through registry.
+Thanks to an online chatbot available on your site or app 24/7, patients can make an appointment with the doctor they need right in the morning if they have the first symptoms in the late night without passing through the registry.
 The chatbot asks what doctor the patient wants to see, then offers available time and the patient confirms the time he needs.
 And all it happens in the chat.

-The next use case relates to an essential step in examining a patient - taking a medical history.
+The next of healthcare chatbot use cases relates to an essential step in examining a patient - taking a medical history.
 The doctor asks the patient about childhood illnesses, allergies, prior surgical problems, etc. As a rule, in any disease, there is a number of subjective signs that the patient does not mention in his complaints.
 In this regard, it is necessary by detailed questioning of the patient to additionally identify those sensations that indicate painful deviations of the function of the whole organism and of individual systems.
 Each patient complaint must be detailed by a doctor.
 Here is where chatbots come in handy.

 The bot collects medical history within minutes, that is faster than answering similar questions and writing down the answers.
 To be clear, the physician has the final say and the bot only helps to collect the necessary data and to process it.
 Therefore the intellectual system does not bear any risks for the patient, which is critically important in the field of medicine.